Do You Need a Swallow Study for Dysphagia?

 How will a Speech-Language Pathologist (SLP) perform a swallow study for dysphagia?

-- Clinical Swallowing Evaluation (aka, Bedside Swallowing Evaluation or Dysphagia Examination) (These evaluations typically happen at the hospital or in a rehabilitation facility.)
+- Clinical Swallowing Evaluation (aka, Bedside Swallowing Evaluation or Dysphagia Examination): These evaluations typically happen at the hospital, rehabilitation facility, and/or skilled nursing facility, but your outpatient SLP could start with a dysphagia evaluation in the clinic.
 Your SLP will take time to listen to your symptoms and will ask many questions.
 Try to recall when the problem started and if it started suddenly or gradually.
 Give your SLP as many details as you can; for example, point to where the food gets stuck, rate any pain associated with swallowing, describe any difficulty you have with food, liquids, and/or pills, and share how your difficulty swallowing (dysphagia) has impacted your life and family.

 Your SLP will also fully examine your mouth, listen to your voice, observe your breathing, and then perform a thorough assessment of how you eat and drink.
 He/she will observe you swallowing a variety of foods and drinks, comparing different methods of eating and drinking.
 The SLP will try out strategies to help you eat, drink and swallow as easily and safely as possible.
 Initial recommendations are given, which may include making appropriate referrals to physicians (i.e., a Neurologist, an Ear Nose and Throat doctor, or a Gastroenterologist).
 However, the SLP will determine if he/she needs to perform an instrumental examination to further study the swallowing problem.
 This can help to better define the problem and guide the treatment.
 We cannot see the structures in your throat.
 We cannot fully test the function of your swallow once foods and liquids leave your visible tongue.
 Also, based on a bedside/clinical exam alone, we cannot tell if food, liquid, and/or saliva is getting down the wrong way and into your airway (aspiration).
 Sometimes aspiration happens silently, without obvious coughing or choking.